MarianaCLages/LAPR5/Wiki/GestArm_API_Wiki/UseCases/UC1/UC1_Document.md

 ####Domain

-  * Create a Valid Armazem Test
+  * Create a Valid Warehouse Test

     [Fact]
-    public void CreateValidArmazemTest_ShouldCreateAValidArmazem()
+    public void CreateValidWarehouseTest_ShouldCreateAValidWarehouse()
     {
-    var arm = new Armazem(new ArmazemId(Guid.NewGuid()),
+    var arm = new Warehouse(new WarehouseId(Guid.NewGuid()),
-    new CoordenadasArmazem(10, 20, 30),
+    new WarehouseCoordinates(10, 20, 30),
-    new CoordenadasArmazem(10, 30, 40),
+    new WarehouseCoordinates(10, 30, 40),
-    new DesignacaoArmazem("Designação teste"),
+    new DesignationWarehouse("Designação teste"),
-    new EnderecoArmazem("Rua das flores", 1, "4000-300", "Pourto", "Pourtougal"),
+    new WarehouseAddress("Street das flores", 1, "4000-300", "Pourto", "Pourtougal"),
     new AlphaId("A12"));

         Assert.NotNull(arm);
     }

-  * Create Armazem Invalid ID Test
+  * Create Warehouse Invalid ID Test

       [Fact]
-    public void CreateArmazemWithInvalidArmazemIdTest_ShouldThrowsANullReferenceException()
+    public void CreateWarehouseWithInvalidWarehouseIdTest_ShouldThrowsANullReferenceException()
     {
     Assert.Throws<NullReferenceException>(() =>
     {
-    new Armazem(new ArmazemId(null),
+    new Warehouse(new WarehouseId(null),
-    new CoordenadasArmazem(10, 20, 30),
+    new WarehouseCoordinates(10, 20, 30),
-    new CoordenadasArmazem(10, 30, 40),
+    new WarehouseCoordinates(10, 30, 40),
-    new DesignacaoArmazem("Designação teste"),
+    new DesignationWarehouse("Designação teste"),
-    new EnderecoArmazem("Rua das flores", 1, "4000-300", "Pourto", "Pourtougal"),
+    new WarehouseAddress("Street das flores", 1, "4000-300", "Pourto", "Pourtougal"),
     new AlphaId("A12"));
     });
     }

-* Create Armazem Invalid Empty ID Test
+* Create Warehouse Invalid Empty ID Test

     [Fact]
-    public void CreateArmazemWithInvalidArmazemIdStringVaziaTest_ShouldThrowsAFormatException()
+    public void CreateWarehouseWithInvalidWarehouseIdStringVaziaTest_ShouldThrowsAFormatException()
     {
     Assert.Throws<FormatException>(() =>
     {
-    new Armazem(new ArmazemId(""),
+    new Warehouse(new WarehouseId(""),
-    new CoordenadasArmazem(10, 20, 30),
+    new WarehouseCoordinates(10, 20, 30),
-    new CoordenadasArmazem(10, 30, 40),
+    new WarehouseCoordinates(10, 30, 40),
-    new DesignacaoArmazem("Designação teste"),
+    new DesignationWarehouse("Designação teste"),
-    new EnderecoArmazem("Rua das flores", 1, "4000-300", "Pourto", "Pourtougal"),
+    new WarehouseAddress("Street das flores", 1, "4000-300", "Pourto", "Pourtougal"),
     new AlphaId("A12"));
     });
     }

-* Create Armazem with invalid Latitude Graus
+* Create Warehouse with invalid Latitude Degrees

       [Fact]
-    public void CreateArmazemWithInvalidLatitudeGrausTest_ShouldThrowsBusinessRuleValidationException()
+    public void CreateWarehouseWithInvalidLatitudeDegreesTest_ShouldThrowsBusinessRuleValidationException()
     {
     Assert.Throws<BusinessRuleValidationException>(() =>
     {
-    new Armazem(new ArmazemId(Guid.NewGuid()),
+    new Warehouse(new WarehouseId(Guid.NewGuid()),
-    new CoordenadasArmazem(-190, 20, 30),
+    new WarehouseCoordinates(-190, 20, 30),
-    new CoordenadasArmazem(10, 30, 40),
+    new WarehouseCoordinates(10, 30, 40),
-    new DesignacaoArmazem("Designação teste"),
+    new DesignationWarehouse("Designação teste"),
-    new EnderecoArmazem("Rua das flores", 1, "4000-300", "Pourto", "Pourtougal"),
+    new WarehouseAddress("Street das flores", 1, "4000-300", "Pourto", "Pourtougal"),
     new AlphaId("A12"));
     });
     }

-* Create Armazem with invalid Latitude Minutos
+* Create Warehouse with invalid Latitude Minutes

     [Fact]
-    public void CreateArmazemWithInvalidLatitudeMinutosTest_ShouldThrowsBusinessRuleValidationException()
+    public void CreateWarehouseWithInvalidLatitudeMinutesTest_ShouldThrowsBusinessRuleValidationException()
     {
         Assert.Throws<BusinessRuleValidationException>(() =>
         {
-            new Armazem(new ArmazemId(Guid.NewGuid()),
+            new Warehouse(new WarehouseId(Guid.NewGuid()),
-                new CoordenadasArmazem(10, -20, 30),
+                new WarehouseCoordinates(10, -20, 30),
-                new CoordenadasArmazem(10, 30, 40),
+                new WarehouseCoordinates(10, 30, 40),
-                new DesignacaoArmazem("Designação teste"),
+                new DesignationWarehouse("Designação teste"),
-                new EnderecoArmazem("Rua das flores", 1, "4000-300", "Pourto", "Pourtougal"),
+                new WarehouseAddress("Street das flores", 1, "4000-300", "Pourto", "Pourtougal"),
                 new AlphaId("A12"));
         });
     }

-* Create Armazem with invalid Latitude Segundos
+* Create Warehouse with invalid Latitude Seconds

     [Fact]
-    public void CreateArmazemWithInvalidLatitudeSegundosTest_ShouldThrowsBusinessRuleValidationException()
+    public void CreateWarehouseWithInvalidLatitudeSecondsTest_ShouldThrowsBusinessRuleValidationException()
     {
     Assert.Throws<BusinessRuleValidationException>(() =>
     {
-    new Armazem(new ArmazemId(Guid.NewGuid()),
+    new Warehouse(new WarehouseId(Guid.NewGuid()),
-    new CoordenadasArmazem(10, 20, -30),
+    new WarehouseCoordinates(10, 20, -30),
-    new CoordenadasArmazem(10, 30, 40),
+    new WarehouseCoordinates(10, 30, 40),
-    new DesignacaoArmazem("Designação teste"),
+    new DesignationWarehouse("Designação teste"),
-    new EnderecoArmazem("Rua das flores", 1, "4000-300", "Pourto", "Pourtougal"),
+    new WarehouseAddress("Street das flores", 1, "4000-300", "Pourto", "Pourtougal"),
     new AlphaId("A12"));
     });
     }

-* Create Armazem with invalid Designacao
+* Create Warehouse with invalid Designation

     [Fact]
-    public void CreateArmazemWithInvalidDesignacaoArmazemTest_ShouldThrowsBusinessRuleValidationException()
+    public void CreateWarehouseWithInvalidDesignationWarehouseTest_ShouldThrowsBusinessRuleValidationException()
     {
     Assert.Throws<BusinessRuleValidationException>(() =>
     {
-    new Armazem(new ArmazemId(Guid.NewGuid()),
+    new Warehouse(new WarehouseId(Guid.NewGuid()),
-    new CoordenadasArmazem(10, 20, 30),
+    new WarehouseCoordinates(10, 20, 30),
-    new CoordenadasArmazem(10, 30, 40),
+    new WarehouseCoordinates(10, 30, 40),
-    new DesignacaoArmazem(null),
+    new DesignationWarehouse(null),
-    new EnderecoArmazem("Rua das flores", 1, "4000-300", "Pourto", "Pourtougal"),
+    new WarehouseAddress("Street das flores", 1, "4000-300", "Pourto", "Pourtougal"),
     new AlphaId("A12"));
     });
     }

-* Createm Armazem with Invalid Rua
+* Createm Warehouse with Invalid Street

     [Fact]
-    public void CreateArmazemWithInvalidDesignacaoEndereçoRuaTest_ShouldThrowsBusinessRuleValidationException()
+    public void CreateWarehouseWithInvalidDesignationEndereçoStreetTest_ShouldThrowsBusinessRuleValidationException()
     {
     Assert.Throws<BusinessRuleValidationException>(() =>
     {
-    new Armazem(new ArmazemId(Guid.NewGuid()),
+    new Warehouse(new WarehouseId(Guid.NewGuid()),
-    new CoordenadasArmazem(-10, 20, 30),
+    new WarehouseCoordinates(-10, 20, 30),
-    new CoordenadasArmazem(10, 30, 40),
+    new WarehouseCoordinates(10, 30, 40),
-    new DesignacaoArmazem("Designação teste"),
+    new DesignationWarehouse("Designação teste"),
-    new EnderecoArmazem("", 1, "4000-300", "Pourto", "Pourtougal"),
+    new WarehouseAddress("", 1, "4000-300", "Pourto", "Pourtougal"),
     new AlphaId("A12"));
     });
     }

-* Createm Armazem with invalid Nr Porta
+* Createm Warehouse with invalid Nr Porta

     [Fact]
-    public void CreateArmazemWithInvalidDesignacaoEndereçoNumeroPortaTest_ShouldThrowsBusinessRuleValidationException()
+    public void CreateWarehouseWithInvalidDesignationEndereçoDoorNumberTest_ShouldThrowsBusinessRuleValidationException()
     {
         Assert.Throws<BusinessRuleValidationException>(() =>
         {
-            new Armazem(new ArmazemId(Guid.NewGuid()),
+            new Warehouse(new WarehouseId(Guid.NewGuid()),
-                new CoordenadasArmazem(-10, 20, 30),
+                new WarehouseCoordinates(-10, 20, 30),
-                new CoordenadasArmazem(10, 30, 40),
+                new WarehouseCoordinates(10, 30, 40),
-                new DesignacaoArmazem("Designação teste"),
+                new DesignationWarehouse("Designação teste"),
-                new EnderecoArmazem("Rua das flores", -10, "4000-300", "Pourto", "Pourtougal"),
+                new WarehouseAddress("Street das flores", -10, "4000-300", "Pourto", "Pourtougal"),
                 new AlphaId("A12"));
         });
     }

-* Create Armazem with invalid Codigo Postal
+* Create Warehouse with invalid Codigo Postal

     [Fact]
-    public void CreateArmazemWithInvalidDesignacaoEndereçoCodigoPostalTest_ShouldThrowsBusinessRuleValidationException()
+    public void CreateWarehouseWithInvalidDesignationEndereçoPostalCodeTest_ShouldThrowsBusinessRuleValidationException()
     {
         Assert.Throws<BusinessRuleValidationException>(() =>
         {
-            new Armazem(new ArmazemId(Guid.NewGuid()),
+            new Warehouse(new WarehouseId(Guid.NewGuid()),
-                new CoordenadasArmazem(-10, 20, 30),
+                new WarehouseCoordinates(-10, 20, 30),
-                new CoordenadasArmazem(10, 30, 40),
+                new WarehouseCoordinates(10, 30, 40),
-                new DesignacaoArmazem("Designação teste"),
+                new DesignationWarehouse("Designação teste"),
-                new EnderecoArmazem("Rua das flores", 1, "", "Pourto", "Pourtougal"),
+                new WarehouseAddress("Street das flores", 1, "", "Pourto", "Pourtougal"),
                 new AlphaId("A12"));
         });
     }

-* Create Armazem with invalid Cidade
+* Create Warehouse with invalid City

     [Fact]
-    public void CreateArmazemWithInvalidDesignacaoEndereçoCidadeTest_ShouldThrowsBusinessRuleValidationException()
+    public void CreateWarehouseWithInvalidDesignationEndereçoCityTest_ShouldThrowsBusinessRuleValidationException()
     {
         Assert.Throws<BusinessRuleValidationException>(() =>
         {
-            new Armazem(new ArmazemId(Guid.NewGuid()),
+            new Warehouse(new WarehouseId(Guid.NewGuid()),
-                new CoordenadasArmazem(-10, 20, 30),
+                new WarehouseCoordinates(-10, 20, 30),
-                new CoordenadasArmazem(10, 30, 40),
+                new WarehouseCoordinates(10, 30, 40),
-                new DesignacaoArmazem("Designação teste"),
+                new DesignationWarehouse("Designação teste"),
-                new EnderecoArmazem("Rua das flores", 1, "4000-300", null, "Pourtougal"),
+                new WarehouseAddress("Street das flores", 1, "4000-300", null, "Pourtougal"),
                 new AlphaId("A12"));
         });
     }

-* Create Armazem with invalid Pais
+* Create Warehouse with invalid Country

     [Fact]
-    public void CreateArmazemWithInvalidDesignacaoEndereçoPaisTest_ShouldThrowsBusinessRuleValidationException()
+    public void CreateWarehouseWithInvalidDesignationEndereçoCountryTest_ShouldThrowsBusinessRuleValidationException()
     {
         Assert.Throws<BusinessRuleValidationException>(() =>
         {
-            new Armazem(new ArmazemId(Guid.NewGuid()),
+            new Warehouse(new WarehouseId(Guid.NewGuid()),
-                new CoordenadasArmazem(-10, 20, 30),
+                new WarehouseCoordinates(-10, 20, 30),
-                new CoordenadasArmazem(10, 30, 40),
+                new WarehouseCoordinates(10, 30, 40),
-                new DesignacaoArmazem("Designação teste"),
+                new DesignationWarehouse("Designação teste"),
-                new EnderecoArmazem("Rua das flores", 1, "4000-300", "Pourto", ""),
+                new WarehouseAddress("Street das flores", 1, "4000-300", "Pourto", ""),
                 new AlphaId("A12"));
         });
     }